riehlegroup/msadoc/docs/msadoc.md

 #### Best Practices

 - Use this attribute to document synchronous API dependencies.
-For events use the attribute `producedEvents`.
+For events use the attribute `publishedEvents`.
 - Use a consistent naming scheme for APIs across all microservices.
 - Consider if you can uniquely identify an API via its route, e.g. `/pipelines` to add more expressiveness to the documentation.
 Otherwise you can use custom names as e.g. `PipelineApi`.
 - Don't use spaces - otherwise API requests filtering by name might not work.